Gimmel Tammuz: What is the Moment When the Sun Stands Still?

 Rebbi Akiva’s Opinion on Gimmel Tammuz

-Everything in the life of the Rebbe’s Chassidim is governed by the Rebbe’s teachings.
+Everything in the life of the Rebbe’s Chassidim is guided by the Rebbe’s teachings.
 But when something occurs for which we don’t have explicit instructions — such as Gimmel Tammuz — we must look in the Rebbe’s Torah for guidance.

-Many Chassidim will say that the Rebbe in fact does give explicit instructions for Gimmel Tammuz, for example in 5751 the Rebbe writes that Gimmel Tammuz represents “the beginning of the Geuloh”.
-Nonetheless, not every chosid today is prepared to accept that what the Rebbe said regarding the “beginning of the Geuloh” of the Rebbe Rayatz can so easily be applied to Gimmel Tammuz, 5754.
+Many Chassidim will say that the Rebbe in fact does give explicit instructions for Gimmel Tammuz!
+In 5751 the Rebbe writes that Gimmel Tammuz represents “the beginning of the Geuloh” — explicit instruction!
+Nonetheless, we see that not every chosid today is prepared to accept that what the Rebbe said regarding the “beginning of the Geuloh” of the Rebbe Rayatz can so easily be applied to Gimmel Tammuz, 5754.
 Even so, this split — how Chassidim respond to the situation after Gimmel Tammuz 5754 — is itself addressed by the Rebbe, as we hope to show.

 In Likkutei Sichos volume 19 is printed a famous sicha explaining an aggadeta at the end of Mesechta Makos.
 The aggadeta describes two incidents involving Rebbi Akiva while he was travelling with three other sages.
 What concerns us here is the second incident: